bLopata/elixir/README.md

 ### Capture function (&)
 The capture function in Elixir is a shortcut which can accomplish one of two things:
   * capture a function with a given name and arity from a module which is a handy shorthand to bind a function from a built in module to a local name
+  * or it be used to create anonymous functions
   ```elixir
 sayHello = &(IO.puts/1)
 sayHello.("hi there) # binds the IO.puts() method to a local name